 - Assist Communities of Opportunity in the creation of partnerships and a policy framework needed to sustain healthy food and agriculture system efforts over time.

 - Foster the development and financing of infrastructure necessary to add value to agricultural production and ensure access to healthy food.

-- Educate Communities of Opportunity on how to leverage public and private resources to create healthy, sustainable community-based food systems.
+- Connect Communities of Opportunity with Communities of Innovation on how to leverage public and private resources to create healthy, sustainable community-based food systems.